LFMB/BPIA/analysis/garage-proposal.md

 ![](../images/garage/top-20-sq-foot-land-area-valuations.jpg "Top 20 Biddeford Total Value of Parcel Per Square Foot of Land Area")

-A good portion of these properties are likely going to be underwater in the near future and this study is looking to expand the tax base into the future so the next step is to filter for the properties that likely will still be around in the future.
+A good portion of these properties are likely going to be underwater soon and this study is looking to expand the tax base into the future so the next step is to filter for the properties that likely will still be around in the future.
 This research is depending on the domain knowledge on likely underwater status in creating the filtering list.
 This list consists of all properties on:

 - FORTUNES ROCKS RD
 - MILE STRETCH RD